Bahram VII

 The figure Wahrām-ī-Warȷā̌wand in late Pahlavi literature may point to Bahram VII.

 Bahram died in 710 in his private domicile in Luoyang.

-Bahram VII's son, Prince Khosrau, recorded as Juluo (俱羅 (Jū Luó)) in Chinese source, continued his father's military efforts.
+Bahram VII's son, Prince Khosrau, recorded as Juluo (俱羅 (Jū Luó)) in Chinese sources, continued his father's military efforts.
 However, Khosrau's campaigns and his first successful invasion into Persia were eventually unsuccessful.
 He is probably the same Khosrow mentioned by al-Tabari.